aahamlin/aahamlin.github.io/_posts/2021-07-16-surviving-coding-interviews.md

 Basically, apply [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) to the coding exercise.
 Identify the goal, write a failing test, write code to make the test pass, and improve the code as you go along, repeat until the problem is done.

-> **Bonus tip** If the interviewer says, "You don't need to write tests for this", consider politely saying, "Thank you for your time.
+> If the interviewer says, "You don't need to write tests for this", consider politely saying, "Thank you for your time.
 I don't think this is the opportunity for me.
 Good luck filling your role."

 When your anxiety peeks again, breathe, look at your notes, and reset your focus on the next immediate step!